Mu0n/F256MiscGoodies/README.md

 # F256MiscGoodies
 Hodge Podge of useful files for the F256 series of computers I couldn't find a web source for.
 I dumped them in this very repo whose readme you're currently reading.
-The issue is that discord links to files eventually die off, and the wiki would eventually have broken links.
+The issue is that discord links to files eventually die off, and the official F256 series wiki at https://wiki.f256foenix.com/index.php?title=Main_Page would eventually have broken links.
 This is an attempt to circumvent this problem.
 The real solution is to ask of each developper to publish their work, possibly from a github account or similar.

 ## FPGA Loads at